-Credit cards and signature debit cards are the payment methods most susceptible to fraud, the Federal Reserve said Thursday, with bogus transactions sharply higher than the fraud rate for PIN debit, ATMs, checks and electronic checks.
+Credit cards and signature debit cards are the payment methods most susceptible to fraud, with online transactions at highest risk, the Federal Reserve said

 Among the fraud-prone cards, the risk was highest for online transactions, which had about triple the fraud rate of “card-present” sales at the cash register.